jhombeck/Voice-User-Interface/README.md

-# Voice-Activated Navigation for Aneurysm Data
+# Voice User Interfaces for Effortless Navigation in Medical Virtual Reality Environments

 This project demonstrates how to use voice commands to interact with and navigate aneurysm data.